 - Be clear about what you need from the buyer/seller from the start

 - Always be kind and courteous to the other party

 - Never try to take payments or communication off the platform

-- Make full use of the gigs you have available to use
+- Make full use of the gigs you have available to use as a seller

 For beginners, Fiverr is a great platform to use to kickstart your freelancing career.
 And now that you know the basics of how Fiverr works, you can start today!